microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

    ![Screenshot showing az deployment group create command](./04.png)

-## Azure Arc enabled VMs onboarding on Azure Sentinel
+## Azure Arc-enabled VMs onboarding on Azure Sentinel

 Once you have deployed Azure Sentinel on your Log Analytics workspace, you will need to connect data sources to it.